 They’re visiting distilleries in record numbers too.
 Visitors to the Kentucky Bourbon Trail® have skyrocketed and—in the last decade—Kentucky has gone from eight to about seventy distilleries.
 While the seemingly-insatiable appetite for bourbon and bourbon knowledge is striking, in the past year I’ve been perhaps even more riveted by my realization that bourbon is still at the leading edge of American commerce and law.

 I had not anticipated how timely of a topic bourbon is today, both for those domestic topics and for international relations.
-Bourbon is playing a crucial role in the current-day trade war with counter-tariffs targeted against farmers who grow our grains and even more specifically targeted against bourbon, presumably because nine percent is still made in Kentucky, a state that voted “red” and that is home of the Senate Majority Leader.
+Bourbon is playing a crucial role in the current-day trade war with counter-tariffs targeted against farmers who grow our grains and even more specifically targeted against bourbon, presumably because ninety-five percent is still made in Kentucky, a state that voted “red” and that is home of the Senate Majority Leader.

 Best of all though, the past year has shown me that bourbon is not just a welcome diversion from current events, but it also provides much needed common ground.
 Despite plenty of room for disagreement, it’s unifying and gives us a sense of collective pride.
 That’s partly why bourbon is uniquely American, just like the complex experience of being American.